Mirrorman95/RemoveSpecialistRestrictions/README.md

 To Do:

-Get the mod to both work and compile correctly, because it currently has no effect in-game with the way it's currently coded.<br>
+Get the mod to both work and compile correctly, because it currently has no effect in-game with the way it's currently coded.
+(REPLACE_TEXTUALLY doesn't do anything, REPLACE_TRIGGER_TEXT doesn't compile) <br>
 Update the exe to the latest version of WeiDU.